Gertew/gertew.github.io/projects/savetheanimals.md

 title: 'Save The Animals'
 ---

 Save the Animals was made in the Summer of 2023 in the University of Utah's Alternative Game Development course (EAE 3720).
 The game was made with the intent to try to bring awareness towards animal testing where you play as a lab tested rat that has gained super powers as a result.
 The team consisted of 9 team members.
 I worked on this game as the lead gameplay/UI programmer.
-I implemented the modular ability system and each individual ability, physics interactions, puzzle mechanics, main menu/pause/HUD UI, and enemy AI.
+I implemented the modular ability system and each individual ability, physics interactions, puzzle mechanics, main menu/pause/HUD UI, and some enemy AI.
 This game was solely implemented using Unreal Engine's Blueprints due to the time constraint of the Summer semester in order to quickly iterate on the game mechanics.

 {% include image.html url="http://www.gratisography.com" image="projects/savetheanimals/SaveTheAnimals_Splash.png" %}

-## Superpowered Rat Abilities
+### Superpowered Rat Abilities
 In the original game pitch, the pitch mentioned that the rat character has been tested on and gained super powers but as a group we weren't sure what kinds of powers we wanted.
 Eventually through some ideation and voting we landed on powers that were more sci-fi and go help with the puzzle solving.

 The first power we all agreed on that the rat should have was telekinesis and being able to manipulate objects with its mind and all other powers would be built with this concept in mind.

-### Telekinesis Implementation
+#### Telekinesis Implementation
 {% include video.html video="projects/savetheanimals/STA_Telekinesis_Prototype.mp4" %}
 The initial implementation used Unreal Engine's Physics Handler which works for the most part in terms being able to move a physics simulating object around but it did not behave in a way that we wanted.
 One reason being that moving it around using the Physics Handler means that its velocity is dictated by how fast you move the camera.
 In scenarios where the player would rapidly flip the camera and let go of the object it would send it flying which was a fun idea that we later revisited to properly support but we didn't like it functioning like this.